-We request that Grouper developers adhere to these standards:
+We request that Grouper developers adhere to the standards below and also review the page on the Development Environment:

 When committing (pull request or direct commit), you should have one JIRA associated with the commit.